leenasohail/PhysiGym/rl/plan.md

  - [ ] How to add wrapper into physicell_model (specified for each model)
  - [...]
 Add documenation from RL package, for all python functions used
  - [ ] Clean the code, put useless files into a folder/branch or from a new repository
+ - [ ] Add test codes to avoid any problems
  - [ ] Use pip install to install the new lib
  - [ ] Create two tutorials, teach how to use SAC, C51, RL